BhagirathHegde/EVA4-S15/README.md

 All our images are in .jpg format
 This was done to keep our dataset to a minimum size for further computations.

-:arrow_right: **Fetching the Data:**
+:arrow_right: **Fetching the Data:** :hammer_and_pick:
 - So the biggest challenge of this assignment was how to load such huge amount of data :question:
 - First, I tried to load a small amount of data (say 20 images of each kind) into colab
 - Then I tried to convert them into numpy arrays and tried to store them in a list - since we have to input 4 kind of images
 - After storing in a list, when I tried to retrieve the images via these numpy arrays, I landed up in a lot of errors due to channel mis-match and resizing issues
-- This created a lot of confusion and I thought I would give up on the whole assignment because I was stuck with errors for days
+- This created a lot of confusion and I thought I would give up on the whole assignment because I was stuck with errors for days :coffin:
 - Then I decided to finally change my approach and restarted the whole assignment from scratch
 - This time I thought of loading the paths of the dataset into colab instead of saving them in a list and converting to arrays etc
 - I stored the paths of the 4 kinds of images in variables and extracted each of these paths locally into colab